 Named to the 2020 Fortune 100 Best Companies to Work For® list, Protiviti has served more than 60% of Fortune 1000® and 35% of Fortune Global 500® companies.
-The firm also works with smaller, growing companies, including those looking to go public, as well as with government agencies.
+The firm also works with smaller, growing companies, including those looking to go pub government agencies.
 Protiviti is a wholly owned subsidiary of Robert Half (NYSE: RHI).
-Founded in 1948, Robert Half is a member of the S&P 500 index.
+Founded in 1948, Robert Half is a S&P 500 index.